ITSLeeds/TDS/practicals/1-intro.md

     ## 2     malcolm        1           FALSE
     ## 3     richard        0            TRUE

-When you are complete, send the code to me: <r.lovelace@leeds.ac.uk>
+When you are complete, add your code to <https://github.com/ITSLeeds/TDS/blob/master/code-r/01-person-data.R>

 Learning outcomes
 -----------------